 After a file is selected, the progress bar displays as the file is uploaded.
 After the file has loaded, the attachment appears below the comment box.

 An attachment can be removed by clicking the Cancel icon to the right of the attachment name.

 - Up to three files can be added.

 - The maximum file size is configured by the system administrator.
-Administrators can update this maximum file size by contacting Global Product Support (GPS).
+Administrators can update this maximum file size by contacting Global Customer Support.

 - The file name cannot exceed 100 characters.